iethree/liturgy-apps/README.md

 # liturgy-apps
 An index of liturgical web apps and repositories.
-An early work in progress, edits and contributions very welcome!
+Edits and contributions very welcome!

 ## Daily Office Apps